Edgars Krūmiņš

 Edgars Roberts Krūmiņš (21 August 1909 – unknown) was a Latvian chess player.

 Biography

 In 1926, Edgars Krūmiņš graduated from the Second City Gymnasium in Riga.
 In 1929, he entered the Faculty of Mathematics in University of Latvia, which he graduated in 1935.
 In the academic year 1936/37, Edgars Krūmiņš was a mathematics teacher at a secondary school in the Latvian city Cesvaine.

 In the early 1930s, Edgars Krūmiņš became one of the strongest chess players in Latvia.
-The his biggest success - 3rd place in Latvian Chess Championship in 1934 (after the winners Fricis Apšenieks and Vladimirs Petrovs).
+His biggest success was the third place in Latvian Chess Championship in 1934 (after the winners Fricis Apšenieks and Vladimirs Petrovs).
 For this success Krumins was awarded the title of Latvian National Chess Master.
 He was the fifth chess player after Hermanis Matisons, Fricis Apšenieks, Vladimirs Petrovs and Movsas Feigins, who received this honorary title.

 Edgars Krūmiņš played for Latvia in the Chess Olympiad: